hllorens/otip/README.md

         java.lang.Exception: Template file (TIPSemB_categ_e-t_ES.CRFmodel) not found.
         java.lang.Exception: Template file (TIPSemB_categ_e-dct_ES.CRFmodel) not found.
 Solution use the SVM version in general for es-es with `-a annotate`.
-If you need to annotate timex and events with CRF and only links with SVM then make use of `-ap entities tlink -inputf tml` using the timex and event annotated part which you can obtain before with `-ap entities timex -inputf plain` and the same for events.
+If you need to annotate timex and events with CRF and only links with SVM then make use of `-ap entities=tlink -inputf tml` using the timex and event annotated part which you can obtain before with `-ap entities=timex;event -inputf plain`.

 Deprecated notes: